AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

 ]
 ```

-Check your App developer console to confirm the registrations were created.
+Check your App in the Developer Console to confirm the registrations were created.

 ![Event registrations](../../_images/starterkit/registrations.png)